Privacy Policy (information obligations in accordance with Art. 13 GDPR)

 • Sharing cookies: These are used to improve the interactivity of our website with other services (e.g. social networks); sharing cookies are stored for a maximum of 13 months.

-4.5 On our website we use the following cookies:
+4.5 On our website we use the following cookie:

 4.6 You can specify whether cookies can be placed and retrieved using you browser settings.
 For example, you can completely deactivate the storage of cookies in your browser, restrict it to certain websites or configure your browser so that it automatically notifies you as soon as a cookie is to be placed and asks you to confirm this.
 You can block or delete individual cookies.
 However, for technical reasons, this may result in some features of our website being impaired and no longer functioning fully.

-4.7 If cookies can only be used on our website with your consent, you can also set the above settings in our cookie consent tool.
-To do this, simply click on the “privacy settings” link on the cookie symbol on the homepage.
+4.7 If cookies can only be used on our website with your consent, you can also set the settings specified at 4.6 in our cookie consent tool.

-7.1 We do not disclose your personal data to third parties unless you have consented to the disclosure of the data or we are entitled or obliged to disclose data due to statutory provisions and / or official regulations or court orders.
-In this context, information may particularly be provided for the purposes of criminal prosecution, averting danger or enforcing intellectual property rights
+6.1 We do not disclose your personal data to third parties unless you have consented to the disclosure of the data or we are entitled or obliged to disclose data due to statutory provisions and / or official regulations or court orders.
+In this context, information may particularly be provided for the purposes of criminal prosecution, averting danger or enforcing intellectual property rights.

 A customer account will be created that you can use e.g. to store and release medical data.
 You can object to the storage of data at any time.